-Ducks and geese: Zone 1 for ducks and the Southwest Zone for geese will open Oct.
-13. The abundance of ducks appears to be increasing in Coos County over the past few weeks but it is expected the real bulk of the population will arrive when the first big storms begin to make landfall on the west coast.
-Hunters should be able to find good hunting if they scout bays and other water along the coast before they hunt.
+Ducks and geese: The abundance of ducks in Coos County appears to be increasing over the past few weeks.
+There is an expectation they will continue to arrive as storms begin to make landfall on the west coast.
+Hunters should be able to find good hunting opportunities if they scout bays, sloughs and other coastal waterways before they hunt.

-Goose numbers don’t appear to have increased much since summer.
-Most of the birds in Coos County appear to be resident western Canada geese.
-Storms that make landfall this fall should increase goose numbers as well as duck numbers locally.
+Goose numbers appear to have increased since the summer months as well.
+Most of the birds in Coos County appear to be resident western Canada geese; however, an increased numbers of Aleutian geese are showing up in Coos bay and stopping by the New River Access Area.
+Also, storms have continued to make landfall which should increase goose numbers as well as duck numbers locally.

 Grouse & quail: Hunters can expect an average hunt year.
 Hunting availability and success for forest grouse should be good this year.
 Blue grouse success is best in mid to high elevations of the Cascades in partly open conifer stands.
 Ruffed grouse can be found near creeks mostly at mid elevations of both the Cascades and Coast Range.
 For quail, success is best in the lower elevation agricultural lands for California quail and mid-elevations of the Cascades and Coast Range near brushy clear cuts on secondary forest roads for Mountain quail.
 Hunters that kill grouse and Mountain quail are asked to drop off in a paper bag the frozen wing and tail of each grouse at the local ODFW office.
 Please use one bird per bag with each frozen bag of grouse parts including the species, sex, age, unit and general area of harvest for proper analysis.

-Crow: Crow hunting season starts Oct.
-1. This is a statewide hunt that is normally associated with agricultural grain damage, however these birds will be found everywhere hunters choose to travel.
+Crow: Crow hunting season continues through Jan.
+31, 2019.
+This is a statewide hunt that is normally associated with agricultural grain damage; however, these birds will be found everywhere hunters choose to travel.
 Hunting crows can help to refine your shotgun skills as well as provide an extra source of meat for the table.
 Make sure that you know the difference between crows and ravens.
 Ravens are a protected bird in Oregon with no open hunt season.
 For a great commentary on crow hunting in Oregon, see a recent on the subject.

 JACKSON, JOSEPHINE, CURRY COUNTIES

-Upland game birds: Grouse season opened Sept.
-1, the daily bag limit is 3 of each of the two species.
-Both California quail and mountain quail season opens Sept.
-1, the daily bag limit is 10 Quail total.
+Upland game birds: Grouse season continues through Jan.
+31, 2019, the daily bag limit is 3 of each of the two species.
+Both California quail and mountain quail seasons continue through Jan.
+31, 2019, the daily bag limit is 10 Quail total.
 Hunters seem to be reporting good success during the first week of the season.
 Refer to the for more information.